Rachit-Shaha/RachitShaha.github.io/README.md

 - Identified BERT and ROBERTA as top performers with scores of 52.84% and 52.80% respectively, showcasing analytical skills in comparing LLMs.
 - Enhanced LLMs by adding custom layers to improve their understanding of domain-specific data, resulting in increased performance.
 - Tech Stack: LLMs, NLP, Python, Fine-Tuning LLMs, GPT, HuggingFace

+**Market Basket Analysis of Instacart Data**
+- Led a team in conducting a comprehensive market basket analysis on Instacart's extensive dataset, resulting in a deeper understanding of customer purchasing behaviors and product associations.
+- Developed a data processing pipeline using Python and Pandas, which included data collection, cleaning, and statistical analysis, enhancing the efficiency and accuracy of the analysis.
+- Implemented the Apriori and FP-growth algorithms for association rule mining, successfully identifying key product combinations and purchasing patterns that led to actionable insights for targeted marketing and product placement strategies.
+- Conducted exploratory data analysis (EDA) to visualize and interpret patterns in customer orders, product popularity, and reordering trends, providing a foundation for data-driven decision-making.
+- Achieved a significant increase in the understanding of product associations and customer purchasing habits, enabling more effective inventory management and marketing strategies for Instacart.
+- Tech Stack: Python, Pandas, Data Pipelining, Matplotlib

 **Evaluation of Classification Algorithms in ML on Synthetic Datasets**
 - Researched various data synthesis tools and the workings of different classification algorithms such as SVM, XGBoost, Naive Bayes, and Logistic Regression.